 Now, when it comes to the alcohol, ideally, you want to use sochu (a Japanese distilled beverage).
 However, if you can’t find it, you can use a flavorless vodka.
 I’ve tried making umeshu with vodka before and it was great.
 Whatever you choose, make sure your that it’s 35% alcohol.

 I know you probably don’t need me to tell you this, but this drink is so great for parties!
 New Year’s, birthday, housewarming – you name it!
 It’s good for all!
 And the best part is: the plums don’t just make this drink look good in glasses, but you can also eat them!
 If you know anyone who likes this drink, you might want to make it and give it to them as a gift when it’s ready.
 They’re going to LOVE it!Print

 Japanese Plum Wine / Umeshu Recipe

-A really easy to make wine great for any celebration.
+A delicious and really easy to make homemade plum wine requiring only three ingredients!

 - Yield: 1.8 liters 1x